 Nothing is really too strenuous.
 If you’re not sure, ask the crew.
 Yes, the trails can be slippery and if you have mobility issues of concern, staying back on the ship might be the way to go.
 We had several people who chose not to hike or kayak.
 In those cases, the crew helped those passengers who wanted to at least get a feel for the adventure, DIBS were launched and boarded so everyone could get a glimpse of the location without the effort of hiking of kayaking.

 I learned that days start and end early in Alaska.
 At the bleak time of 6:30am, Captain Mike’s voice came through on the in-room speaker to greet us to the new day and rustle us up to get to the dining room for daily breakfast at 7am.
 Another reason to arrive a day or two early and adjust to the time change.

 In the evening, there were several passengers who, in the first couple of days, lingered in the bar til maybe 10-11PM.
 By the fourth day, the early mornings must have caught up to them because the bar emptied out much earlier.
 Until the last night of course, when new friendships brought nearly everyone to the lounge until almost midnight.
 Plans were made to meet up the next day in Sitka, as most of us had extended our trip by at least one day after the cruise.

-Cruise Maven Loves: The idea to stay in Alaska a few days before and/or after the cruise.
+To be able to stay in Alaska a few days before and/or after the cruise.
 It’s too far to travel to leave too soon.

 In a Nutshell

 Internet/Wifi: None offered because you’re in the USA but be prepared to be off the grid for hours on end.